5 Ways to Soothe Dogs Who Don't like Fireworks on July 4th

 Summertime is here!
-The weather is balmy, the beaches are packed with tourists (we hope not too packed, though.
-Social distancing is still important), there’s a run on ice cream shops, camping enthusiasts are heading to the great outdoors for some greatly needed respite, and all across the nation, people are getting ready to celebrate the 4th of July with friends and family.
+The weather is balmy, the beaches are packed with tourists, there’s a run on ice cream shops, camping enthusiasts are heading to the great outdoors for some greatly needed respite, and all across the nation, people are getting ready to celebrate the 4th of July with friends and family.

 It’s easy to see why.

-Fireworks are loud, bright, and smell strange.
-When these obtrusive explosions and strange smells are paired with the anxious yipping, barking, and howling of other neighborhood dogs, it can be a real sensory overload- especially taking into account dogs’ keen senses of smell and hearing.
+Fireworks are loud, bright, and have a strange smell.
+When these obtrusive explosions and unfamiliar smells are paired with the anxious yipping, barking, and howling of other neighborhood dogs, it can be a real sensory overload- especially taking into account dogs’ keen senses of hearing and smell.

 If this is your puppy’s first 4th of July and you know that they’re afraid of thunderstorms, then they are probably going to be scared of fireworks, too.

-Here are a few ways that you can soothe your puppy’s anxiety when the big day comes.
+Here are a few ways that you can soothe your dog’s anxiety when the big day comes.

-- If the fireworks are going to last a few hours, make sure you put a wee wee pad or move your Bark Potty into the safe space you create for your puppy so they have a indoor pet potty to use that feels safe and familiar.
+If the fireworks are going to last a few hours, move your Bark Potty into the safe space you create for your puppy so they have a indoor pet potty to use that feels safe and familiar.

-- Do not take your dog to any 4th of July celebrations during which fireworks are going to be unavoidable- even if they’ll be inside a friend’s house.
-Dogs are creatures of habit and bringing them into an unfamiliar home is only going to make their anxiety worse.
-They’ll feel as if they’re being attacked inside of the house as they will be surrounded by even more new smells and sounds.
+Try not take your dog to any 4th of July celebrations during which fireworks are going to be unavoidable- even if they’ll be inside a friend’s house.
+Dogs are creatures of habit and bringing them into an unfamiliar home will only add to their anxiety.
 We recommend keeping your dog at home and hiring a sitter that they’re comfortable with if you know you're going to be away.

 - Decrease the volume at any sign of fear or panic.
 If they continue reacting fearfully, turn the noise off.